iszczesniak/cpp/generic/index.md

 priority, and the ease of language use comes second.
-Therefore the program that uses the abstraction mechanisms (e.g., templates) must work as fast as possible (i.e., as fast as the hand-crafted code), albeit the code might be difficult to write.
+Therefore the program that uses the abstraction mechanisms (e.g., templates) must work as fast as possible (i.e., as fast as the hand-crafted code), albeit the code might be harder to write.

-In the simple examples below we check whether the abstraction mechanisms introduced any performance overhead.
+In the simple examples below we check whether the abstraction mechanisms introduce any performance overhead.
 Each of these programs writes to the standard output numbers 1 and 2.
 We are interested in the assembly code.

 This is the baseline code, i.e., to this code we compare the others (`test_baseline.cc`):